Aneeq-uz-Zaman/traffic_accidents_analysis/README.md

 ### Step 1: Train the Model

-I recommend using the Jupyter notebook because you can see everything step by step:
+Run the Jupyter notebook to train the model and see everything step by step:

 ```cmd
 jupyter notebook traffic_analysis.ipynb